UnifiedID2/uid2-docs-preview/preview/docs/sdks/client-side-identity-v2.md

 ## Terminology

 In this document, the following terms apply:
-- **Identity** refers to a package of values, returned by the [POST /token/generate](../endpoints/post-token-generate.md) or [POST /token/refresh](../endpoints/post-token-refresh.md) endpoint, that includes the UID2 token, the refresh token, and associated values such as timestamps.
+- **Identity** refers to a package of values, returned by the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoint, that includes the UID2 token, the refresh token, and associated values such as timestamps.
 - **Advertising token** refers to the UID2 token.

 ## Include the SDK Script